« May 2008 | Main | July 2008 »

 Except that, effective today, the TSA is changing their rules.
 If you refuse to show ID, they won't let you past the checkpoint:

-Beginning Saturday, June 21, 2008 passengers that willfully refuse to provide identification at security checkpoint will be denied access to the secure area of airports.
+Beginning Saturday, June 21, 2008 passengers that willfully refuse to

 (The missing comma bugs me almost as much as what I'm about to type next.)